CABowers/SportsHackathon/README.md

 The creation of a product that used multiple backgrounds to produce a product that functions from the back end and provides an UI system that is built around the needs of the user.

 ## What we learned
 The importance of communication in a team where there are multiple objectives.
 If the communication is clear everybody will be able to understand the direction of the project.
-Working in an interdisciplinary team allows all the students to discuss their ideas in a way that they would not noramally discuss which leads to a greater understanding of the entire project.
+Working in an interdisciplinary team allows all the students to discuss their ideas in a way that they would not normally discuss which leads to a greater understanding of the entire project.

 ## Other
 Here is our [user experience.](https://projects.invisionapp.com/share/CFOXMGJX9WJ)